pip-services/pip-services-docs/content/en/toolkit_api/node/commons/data/istring_identifiable.md

 linkTitle: "IStringIdentifiable"
 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-commons-nodex"
 description: >
-    Interface for data objects that can be uniquely identifed by a string id.
+    Interface for data objects that can be uniquely identified by a string id.

 ---